 Your Augusta University JagID accesses Library resources through the Augusta University Libraries proxy server when away from the Augusta campus.

-From your borrowing account in the Library Catalog with the PIN, you can:
+From your borrowing account in the Library Catalog, you can:

 Contact the Library Information Center desk 706-721-3441 for questions about your Greenblatt Library account.

 Greenblatt Library Interlibrary Loan